Everything you do is consistent with your self-perception!

 Everything happens in our imagination including our self-perceptions.
 Remember that.

-3. Substitute the old self-image with a new one.
+3. THIRD: Substitute the old self-image with a new one.

-For example, I perceived myself as a little girl who is not taken seriously (it takes a lot of guts to write it and share it with people) My new self –perception is that I’ve always been a strong, gorgeous woman who is taken seriously for who she is.
+For example, I perceived myself as a little girl who is not taken seriously.
+My new self –perception is that I’ve always been a strong woman who is taken seriously for who she is.

-4. Film yourself after you’ve been through point one to three.
+4. FOURTH: Film yourself after you’ve been through point one to three.

 Use your phone or camera and talk for 5min about yourself.
 Before watching the video get ready to see it through the eyes of your new self-perception.
 I am watching mine through the eyes of a strong, gorgeous woman who is taken seriously for who she is.
 Write down what you loved about the image?